Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we discovered resonance soliton solutions in the WZW$_4$ model in Ultrahyperbolic space $\mathbb{U}$ from the perspective of the Cauchy matrix approach and the binary Darboux transformation.
-We found that the exact solutions in \cite{LQYZ-SAPM-2022} can be rewritten as the quasi-Grammian form, so that some quasideterminant techniques can be applied to investigate various relations between the Cauchy matrix approach \cite{LQYZ-SAPM-2022} and binary Darboux transformation.
-According to our present research, the Cauchy matrix approach appears to be a particular class of the binary-Darboux transformation in \cite{Nimmo-2000}, and we established a generalized Cauchy matrix approach which admits simple input data for the soliton solutions.
-For the one-soliton and two-soliton cases, we found that the quasi-Grammian and quasi-Wronskian soliton solutions give the same action densities.
+In this paper, we discovered resonance soliton solutions in the WZW$_4$ model in Ultrahyperbolic space $\mathbb{U}$ from the perspective of the CMA and the binary Darboux transformation.
+We found that the exact solutions in \cite{LQYZ-SAPM-2022} can be rewritten as the quasi-Grammian form, so that some quasideterminant techniques can be applied to investigate various relations between the CMA \cite{LQYZ-SAPM-2022} and binary Darboux transformation.
+According to our present research, the CMA appears to be a particular class of the binary Darboux transformation in \cite{Nimmo-2000}, and we established a generalized CMA which admits simple input data for the soliton solutions.
+For the one-soliton and two-soliton cases, we found that the quasi-Grammian and quasi-Wronskian soliton solutions gave the same action densities.
 It would be worthwhile to investigate whether this is a general result for $n$-solitons.

 One highlight of this paper is that we found new classical solutions in the WZW$_4$ model by observing resonance limits from two-soliton solutions.
-One resonance solution is the double-pole solution.
-The NL$\sigma$M action density of this solution \eqref{Double-pole_action density} reveals a new nonlinear phenomenon different from the two-soliton case \eqref{NL Sigma term_2-Soliton_form 2}.
-Furthermore, by considering the large phase shift limit of two-solitons, we discovered V-shape solitons in pairs.
-This suggests pair annihilations or creations of two line solitons in the open $N=2$ string theory.
+One resonance solution was the double-pole solution.
+The NL$\sigma$M action density of this solution \eqref{Double-pole_action density} revealed a new nonlinear phenomenon different from the two-soliton case \eqref{NL Sigma term_2-Soliton_form 2}.
+Furthermore, by considering the large phase-shift limit of two-solitons, we discovered V-shape solitons in pairs.
+This suggests pair annihilations or creations of two-line solitons in the open $N=2$ string theory.